zotiquestgames/loner/en/companion.md

 ### **Generic Yet Focused Gameplay**

 *Loner* can adapt to any setting, but it’s not trying to be a one-size-fits-all RPG.
 It’s designed for quick resolutions and storytelling, not for tactical depth or strict simulation.
 This focus lets *Loner* excel at compact, evocative stories, making it adaptable to fantasy, sci-fi, mystery, horror, and more.
 The system is versatile yet always stays true to its core strengths: simplicity, emergent storytelling, and fictional positioning.
 Whether exploring haunted ruins or distant galaxies, *Loner* keeps mechanics light, ensuring the focus stays on creativity and immersion.

+## Everything is a Character

+One of the most flexible ideas in *Loner* is that anything meaningful to the story can be treated as a **character** — even if it’s not a person.
+This isn’t just a clever trick.
+It’s a paradigm: a way to unify how you describe and interact with the elements of your world.

+The moment you stop asking “Is this an NPC or an object?” and start asking “What role does this play in the story?” — everything clicks.

+When something matters to your narrative, when it exerts pressure on the protagonist, presents choices, or evolves over time, it deserves the same descriptive clarity you’d give a named character.
+This includes not just allies and rivals, but factions, vehicles, artificial intelligences, locations, monsters, magical items, and more.

+You don't need to create a separate system for vehicles or relics or ghost towns — you just describe them with **tags**.
+You assign them a **concept**.
+If relevant, you give them **gear** or a **frailty**.
+Most of the time, that’s enough.

+These "non-human characters" don’t need a Goal or Motive — unless the fiction demands it.
+You’re free to imagine a sentient sword with a personal agenda or a rogue satellite with a vendetta, but it's just as valid to keep them lean and functional.

+By treating story-relevant elements as characters, you stay inside the *Loner* engine.
+You don't break immersion.
+You don't reach for another system.
+You just keep playing.

+### Example: Treating a Ship as a Character

+Let’s say Zahra’s starship — the *Century Skylark* — is central to the adventure.
+Instead of inventing a ship system, you write:

+* **Concept**: *Spacecraft in bad shape*
+* **Skills**: *Hyperjump Drive, Camouflage Circuits*
+* **Frailty:** *Midlife Courier*
+* **Gear**: *Stealth Hull Mod, Emergency Override Key*

+Now the ship can come under pressure: its frailty can complicate things; its tags can grant advantages when appropriate.
+You might even track **conditions** like *"Low Fuel"* or *"Internal Lockdown."* You narrate its involvement the same way you would for a loyal companion or an unpredictable contact.

+### Example: Treating a Faction as a Character

+The Leton Corporation may be a looming presence, but that doesn’t mean you need an org chart.
+You define them with:

+* **Concept**: *Tech Monopoly with a Smile*
+* **Skills**: *Opaque Ethics, Total Market Surveillance*
+* **Frailty**: *Shareholder Anxiety*
+* **Gear**: *Legal Armory, Encrypted Vaults*

+Now, any interaction with Leton — from negotiation to infiltration — has fictional weight.
+You don’t track numbers or stat blocks.
+You follow narrative logic, anchored by meaningful descriptors.

+This is what *Loner* means by minimalist.
+You don’t reduce complexity.
+You reduce friction.

+If it has story gravity, give it tags.
+If it might break, give it a frailty.
+If it might help, give it gear.
+And if it doesn't do any of those things?
+You don’t need to stat it at all.

+Characters are the language of *Loner*.
+Let your world speak fluently.

 ## Preparing for Your Journey